 Use Facts and Evidence

 People tend to be selectively skeptical.
-They frequently accept claims with which they already agree unexamined, while applying arbitrarily higher standards of evidence to claims with which they don’t.
-Therefore the more controversial your claims, the more likely that people will need very strong evidence to accept them.
-If you’re writing such a piece and have strong evidence, lead with it in the headline.
+They frequently accept claims with which they already agree unexamined while applying arbitrarily higher standards of evidence to claims with which they don’t.
+Therefore the more controversial your claims, the more likely people will need solid evidence to accept them.
+If you’re writing such a piece with substantial evidence, lead it in the headline.
 It’ll help establish your credibility early and make your readers more likely to accept your contentions.

 Write More Than One